Anti-bullying at Crispin

 - It is usually persistent or systematic.

 It is important to understand that bullying is very different to conflict or friendships fallouts.
 It helps to consider one fight or argument between two people of equal power – this is NOT usually seen as bullying.

 What can you do if you are being bullied, witness bullying, or are worried about possible bullying?

 All students are regularly reminded to talk to a trusted adult if they are worried about bullying.
 Students see their tutor every morning and can share any concerns with them, in the first instance.
-But, you can also speak to your House Learning Co-Ordinator, Head of House, a member of Student Support or any other staff member they feel comfortable with.
+But, students can also speak to their House Learning Coordinator, Head of House, a member of Student Support or any other staff member they feel comfortable with.
 Students can also use our online ‘BullyBox’ to share any concerns.